Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Type:** Permanent
 **Mins:** Navigation 2

-Once per Story, the Solar may escape certain doom caused by a shipwreck, crash, deliberate ramming, or other such vehicular catastrophe.

-This may be repeated in the Story by spending a Strife Point.
+Escape certain doom caused by a vehicular catastrophe such as an explosive crash, or violent capsize.
+The Solar, as well as up to (Essence) x2 chosen people (or people-sized cargo) will definitely emerge with no more than cosmetic damage.
+More can be guaranteed to escape with 2x the value of a Navigation roll.

 ### Weather-Anticipating Intuition